-HB + Western High School Barista Certification Program
+HB + Western High School Barista Certification Program (part 1 of 2)

 It’s 9am on a Friday when six Western High School students file into Heine Brothers’ Headquarters.
 The sky is cloudy and construction seems to patter on outside as the groggy students find their way to their seat.
 Toni McDowell, Store Operations Manager, starts the day by breaking down what exactly these next couple of weeks are going to entail.